OntimizeWeb/docs/_o_components/02-o-combo.component.md

 The combo component is automatically registered on its parent `o-form`, which provides the value for the combo programatically.
 Its value can be also set manually via the `data` parameter.
 This and other attributes are explained on the **API** section of this page.

 This component is different than most of other inputs, an array of data must be provided to the component in order to interact with it.
-This data is used to display the optoins on the drop down and each element of the data array must be an object with at least one key/value pair.
+This data is used to display the options on the drop down and each element of the data array must be an object with at least one key/value pair.

 The data array can be provided in two ways:
 * Provide an array of objects to the `static-data` attribute (see the [example](#basic-example) below).